Medications Can Treat Symptoms

 Help for Caregivers

 Caring for a person with Alzheimer’s can have high physical, emotional, and financial costs.
-The demands of day-to-day care, changing family roles, and difficult decisions about placement in a care facility can be hard to handle.
+The demands of day-to-day care, changing family roles, and difficult decisions about placement in a care facility can be difficult.

 Sometimes, taking care of the person with Alzheimer’s makes caregivers feel good because they are providing love and comfort.
 At other times, it can be overwhelming.
 Changes in the person can be hard to understand and cope with.